mscws/cws-caseworker-parent-portal/README.md

 In addition automated unit testing, we also automated functional testing.
 Our functional testing coverage is documented in the [Suggested Testing Workflow](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Suggested-Testing-Workflow).
 We leverage Selenium v2.53 (License : The Apache Software License, Version 2.0) for front-end testing and JUnit 4 (License : Eclipse Public License 1.0) for back-end testing.

 Finally, the team conducted guerilla testing to identify any defects not found by automated testing.

+### Continuous Integration & Deployment
+The Unisys team implemented Jenkins inside VMWare for automated build, unit testing, code quality check, functional testing and deployment to both our internal QA environments and the AWS production environment.
+The builds are executed as code is checked into GitHub.
+We leverage the following tools as part of our continuous integration process:

+* Configuration Management - GitHub
+* Continuous Integration Automation - Jenkins
+* Build
+	* Front end – Maven 3.1.1 (License : Apache License Version 2.0)
+	* Back end – Maven 3.1.1 (License : Apache License Version 2.0)
+* Deploy
+  - Server – AWS EC2
+  - Developer/QA – VMWare

+Please refer to the following [Continuous Integration] (https://github.com/mscws/cws-caseworker-parent-portal/wiki/Continuous-Integration) document for additional details of our process.

+### Prototype Installation Guide
+Please refer to the [Deployment Documentation](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Deployment-Documentation) for instructions on how to install and run the prototype on another target.

 ## Miscellaneous
 ### Prototype / Underlying Platform Licensing
 The prototype and underlying platforms are open licensed and free of charge.